Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), KeyBank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules.
 Mortgage Customer Service: 1-800-422-2442.
 Home Loan Payment Assistance: 1-866-947-2610.
 Mortgage Consultant: (888) KEY-0018.
 Mortgage Servicing address: KeyBank OH-01-MS-SER3, 4910 Tiedeman Road, Brooklyn, OH 44144.
 Escrow Servicing: KeyBank National Association, Attn: Escrow Servicing, 4910 Tiedeman Rd., OH-MS-SER3, Brooklyn, OH 44144.

-Processing timelines at KeyBank: Varies based on account type, documentation, and the client's relationship with KeyBank.
+How long the process takes at KeyBank: Varies based on account type, documentation, and the client's relationship with KeyBank.
 POD accounts with proper documentation can often be settled in a single branch visit.
-KeyBank prioritizes returning government deposits received after the date on the death certificate..
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+KeyBank prioritizes returning government deposits received after the date on the death certificate.
+The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

 KeyBank requires several documents to process a claim, including Original or certified death certificate, Government-issued photo ID for beneficiary, joint owner, or executor, and Letters Testamentary or Letters of Administration (if no POD or joint ownership), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.